TravisWheelerLab/nail/README.md

 The nail command line interface uses subcommands.

-Currently, there is only one subcommand: `search` (that may seem a little strange, but we will be adding subcommands in the near future).
+Currently, there is only one subcommand: `search`

+*Note: that may seem a little strange, but we will be adding subcommands in the near future

 ### nail search